 Time frame: At the end of the intervention at 4 months

-Preliminary effectiveness: mental health symptoms and stigma
+Preliminary effectiveness: changes in mental health symptom severity

 Time frame: Baseline and at the end of the intervention at 4 months

-Preliminary effectiveness: ART adherence
+Preliminary effectiveness: Change in percentage of ART adherence

 Time frame: Baseline and at the end of the intervention at 4 months